HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 First, I set up project stages as follows
 > 2D → 3D → 3D with vibration → Animal → Clinical environment

-###### Set to work
+###### Initiation
 My role in this project was to decided direction of development direction as a development team leader.
 I divided complicated main subject into several sub-tasks to materialize a plan.
 I performed below tasks in each stage

-0. Pre-research: I prepared knowledge for building of system
+0. Pre-research: To prepare knowledge for building of system
-1. Set-up: I established all experiments environment
+1. Set-up: To establish all experiments environment
-2. Design: I designed overall system architecture
+2. Design: To design overall system architecture
-3. Implementation: I implemented the environment module in RL framework and integrated all modules
+3. Implementation: To implement the environment module in RL framework and integrate all modules

 ##### Pre-research